slatedocs/slate/source/includes/security/_kuzzleProfile.md

 ```java
 ```

-Hydrate KuzzleProfile with associated KuzzleRole
+Hydrates the KuzzleProfile object with its associated KuzzleRole.
+Hydrating the object transforms the `roles` property from an array of role ids to an array of KuzzleRole objects.

 <aside class="warning">
-Hydrating this object can rise an error if one of the associated roles are not created in Kuzzle
+Hydrating the object will rise an error if the roles are not previously created in Kuzzle.
 </aside>

 #### hydrate(callback)